 vs.

-Be informed that in terms of section 29(6)(a) of the Local Authorities Act, 1992, and the Personne Rules of Gochas Village, 2008, you are hereby charged with misconduct in that you contravened the following section(s) of the Act / rule(s) of the Personnel Rules, 2008:
+Be informed that in terms of section 29(6)(a) of the Local Authorities Act, 1992, and the Personnel Rules of the Town Council of Nkurenkuru, you are hereby charged with misconduct in that you contravened the following section(s) of the Act / rule(s) of the Personnel Rules, 2008^ :

-1

-2

 Particulars of the alleged Misconduct

 You are requested to plead to the abovementioned charges.
 Upon a plea of guilty, you are requested to furnish the Head of the Human Resources Department with a written explanation (why you are pleading guilty) within seven (7) days from the date you receive this notice.

-1. I plead guilty / not guilty to charge 1.

-2. I plead guilty / not guilty to charge 2.
+- 1. I plead guilty / not guilty to charge 1. - 2.
+I plead guilty / not guilty to charge 2.

 I attach / do not attach a statement hereto:

-SIGNATURE DATE